Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 Our experience as a 30-something couple: Spending four nights here was magical.
 We enjoyed leisurely mornings with coffee overlooking the harbour, sunset cocktails and wandering the narrow whitewashed streets with no schedule.

 Insider Tip: Book a room with a harbour view for unforgettable sunsets.
-Naoussa is also ideal as a base to explore nearby beaches and villages like Piso Livadi and Faragas.
+Naoussa is also an ideal base for exploring nearby beaches such as Santa Maria Beach and Kolympethres Beach.

 2. Parikia: Lively and Convenient